 When the crisis was just starting, I put together a to-do list for retirement investors.
 While that article was aimed more at younger retirement investors -- those with a decade or more to go until they retired -- the action items I outlined there are good ideas for anyone who has money in stocks they won't need for several years.
 But for those in or near retirement, there's more to think about.

 "Don't panic" is still my first and most important recommendation for everyone right now.
 For those in or near retirement, the ability to maintain perspective is related, and equally important.
 By "perspective," I mean that a long-term view is especially important even if you think your investment horizon is relatively short.
 Yesterday's low closing prices are not a permanent new reality.
 The recession will not last forever.

 Yes, times are tough.
 And despite some encouraging signs for the economy, there's no guarantee that things will get better quickly.
 But if you've been saving for retirement, you'll get through it, and things will get better.
-The low balances you see when you log in to your retirement accounts today are probably higher than they were in March, and will be higher still in the future.
+The low balances you see when you log in to your retirement accounts today are probably higher than they were early last year, and will be higher still in the future.
 Take a deep breath, and keep that all in mind.

 Secure your near-term needs

 If you're in retirement, you should have a year's worth of money in a money market fund, CDs, or other liquid, safe, interest-bearing instruments.
 Take a look at that right now, and remind yourself that you're safe for a year no matter what happens.
 If you don't have a year's worth of cash socked away, take care of that soon by selling enough of your other investments (start with the lowest-risk short-term bonds you have) to cover your needs.